gwdg/rally-tracks-throughput/encryption/README.md

 ## 3. Steps in applying this decryption to the rally benchmarks

-1. Define a `index_encrypted.json` for the benchmark
+1. Define a `index_encryption_metadata.json` for the benchmark
-2. Encrypt the corpus given the encryption methods defined in the `index_encrypted.json`.
-This is done via the `main.py` script.
+2. Encrypt the corpus given the encryption methods defined in the `index_encryption_metadata.json`.
+This is done via the `encrypt_corpus.py` script.
 3. Change the size of the resulting corpus file in the `track.json`; feel free to encrypt it afterwards.
 3. Change the attribute names in the `index.json` defining the elasticsearch index structure.
-See `4.` on how to do it.
+This is done via the `encrypt_index.py` script.
 4. Change all queries in the `operations` and `challenges` of the track to the new key and value names.
 See `4.` on how to do it.

 ## 4. How to encrypt any kind of data